julif3r/locations-map/README.md

 ## TO RUN THE PROJECT
 #### YOU MUST HAVE
-* Installed mysql appache server
+* Installed mysql apache server
 * node -version v14.15.1
 Create database with name 'locations' and import `locations.sql`
 * On directory `/node/connections.js` you can change mysql credentials